Flow the movie: A story of a triumph and hope

-I wanted to see Flow for the obvious reason that the main character is a courageous black cat.
-I adore black cats in particular.
+Flow's main character is a courageous black cat.
+I adore black cats and the movie reminded me of my black half-Persian half-Puspin cat Marsha.
 I have three black cats and I am in awe of their feline mystique which borders on the spiritual.
-Why Gints Zilbalodis chose to feature a black cat instead of a tuxedo or tortoiseshell cat is understandable.
+Why Gints Zilbalodis chose to feature a black cat instead of a tuxedo or tortoiseshell cat is fitting.
 Black cats are enigmatic, sinuous and incredibly street smart.
 Even in a post-apocalyptic setting, the black cat is poised to survive the harshest, hardest places.

-Usually, I have low expectations for animated movies but Flow is pure cinematic magic.
-I was profoundly impressed by the mystical quality and luminosity of this endearing film.
-It left me crying little tears in the end because it did have a celebratory ending but a twist of sadness mixed in.
-The movie invites you to reflect on your fears the way our feline protagonist did.
-Cats are known to hate water but the post-apocalyptic flooding that is the central theme in the movie is the dangerous and perilous backdrop that the black cat and his animal companions had to navigate.
-The black cat finds unlikely company and friendship with an odd menagerie of domestic and wild animals such as a playful Labrador retriever, a sleepy capybara, a dignified Secretary bird, a comical ring-tailed lemur, and a mythical whale.
+The movie invites you to reflect on your fears and overcoming them the way our feline protagonist did.
+Cats are known to hate water but the post-apocalyptic flooding that is the central theme in the movie is the dangerous and perilous backdrop that black cat and his animal companions had to navigate.
+The black cat unexpectedly finds company and friendship with an odd menagerie of domestic and wild creatures such as a playful Labrador retriever, a sleepy capybara, a mysterious Secretary bird, a comical ring-tailed lemur, and a mythical whale.
 The animals are thrown by fate into a sailboat for an epic adventure that transports them to a breathtaking and dangerous waterlogged world.
 The animals go with the flow and trust their survival instincts.

 Flow's greatest charm lies in its ability to connect with viewers without the need to anthropomorphize animals or rely on glossy Disney like animation quality.
 The movie has the aesthetics of a video game combined with a dreamy Ghibli feel.
 It is visually hypnotic in combination with dramatic musical scoring that pulls in the viewers to ride a crescendo of strong and complex emotions.